binance/binance-connector-dotnet/README.md

 ### Exceptions

 There are 2 types of exceptions returned from the library:
-- `Binance.Common.BinanceClientExceptions`
+- `Binance.Common.BinanceClientException`
     - This is thrown when server returns `4XX`, it's an issue from client side.
-    - It has 2 properties:
+    - Properties:
-        - `code` - Server's error code, e.g. `-1102`
+        - `Code` - Server's error code, e.g. `-1102`
-        - `message` - Server's error message, e.g. `Unknown order sent.`
+        - `Message` - Server's error message, e.g. `Unknown order sent.`
-- `Binance.Common.BinanceServerExceptions`
+- `Binance.Common.BinanceServerException`
     - This is thrown when server returns `5XX`, it's an issue from server side.

+Both exceptions inherit `Binance.Common.BinanceHttpException` along with the following properties:
+- `StatusCode` - Response http status code, e.g. `401`
+- `Headers` -  Dictionary with response headers

 ### Logging
 This library implements the .NET logging API that works with a variety of built-in and third-party logging providers.